cstarrett/cstarrett.github.io/_posts/2022-06-09-ceci-nest-pas-une-culture.md

 René Magritte's famous work, "The Treachery of Images" is a painting of a pipe with the caption *"Ceci n’est pas une pipe"* or "This is not a pipe."
 The point is that it's a *painting* of a pipe, not an actual, physical pipe.

 Culture is much the same way.
-We can describe it or influence it by listing values, guiding principles, and even policies or procedures, but at the end of the day, *culture is what culture does.*
+We can describe it or influence it by writing out sets of values, guiding principles, and even policies or procedures, but at the end of the day, *culture is what culture does.*

 It's what people say and do that creates the culture.
 The habits, patterns, and unwritten norms of interaction.
 It's how people behave under pressure, and when (they think) nobody is watching.